oauth-wg/draft-ietf-oauth-status-list/draft-ietf-oauth-status-list.md

 the "Media Types" registry {{IANA.MediaTypes}} in the manner described in {{RFC6838}}.

-To indicate that the content is an JWT-based Status List:
+To indicate that the content is a JWT-based Status List:

   * Type name: application
   * Subtype name: statuslist+jwt